 Set up TLS or SSL certificate as a CA

-- Click Device management.
+- Click Upload.

-- Click Certificates.
+- Click Open.

-- Click Add Certificate.
+- Click Add.

-Deploy the certificate to Chrome devices
+Deploy the certificate to ChromeOS devices

 To deploy the certificate, use an open guest Wi-Fi network.
-Your Chrome devices will authenticate to Google and receive the TLS or SSL certificate.
-The pushed certificate will apply to all enrolled Chrome devices on the primary domain.
+Your ChromeOS devices will authenticate to Google and receive the TLS or SSL certificate.
+The pushed certificate will apply to all enrolled ChromeOS devices on the primary domain.

 Tip: To drive users to switch to your filtered production network after the certificate is downloaded, you can limit the guest network by setting a session-time limit or by restricting access to the Internet.
 You can also redirect users to information explaining that they must change their Wi-Fi network.

-Verify the CA on managed Chrome devices
+Verify the CA on managed ChromeOS devices

-- Go to chrome://settings/certificates.
+- Go to chrome://settings.

-- Click Authorities.
+- Click Security.

-- Scroll down to see the newly-added CAs.
+- Scroll to Advanced.